ai2ys/Deep-Learning-Workstation-Setup/InstallationInstructions.md

 ```

 ## Installing nvidia-docker2
-Follow the instruction on: [nvidia-docker on GitHub](https://github.com/NVIDIA/nvidia-docker)
+Follow the instruction from [nvidia-docker on GitHub](https://github.com/NVIDIA/nvidia-docker)